b1tninja/whore/README.md

 ###Complete/Ongoing
 + Threads to launch multiple tor processes
 + TorTask - basic structure is there, delegate handler code could use some work
 + DnsTask - does single queries, and capable of caching to db.
 Needs to be able to recurse to the delegated nameservers, till it gets an authoratative (or answer from all nameservers?).
+Currently an issue to run.
 + WhoisTask - uses cname lookup of tld.whois-servers.net, handles in-addr arpa for ipv4 and 6.
 Should resolve the cname with a DnsTask, not direct lookup.
 Does not cache to db currently.
++ Simple Client (+Server Interface), only on TCP connection at the moment, should probably move to a Tor connection.

 ###Unimplemented/Wishlist
 + PortTask - Perform a port scan on the host.
 + HttpTask
 + HttpsTask
 + FtpTask
-+ Simple Client (+Server Interface)
 + ???